Thermal Gravitons from Warm Inflation: Introduction

 In this paper, we explore the emission and evolution of high-energy gravitons, and the corresponding stochastic gravitational wave (GW) background, generated by collisions in the thermal bath present during warm inflation (WI).
 In the WI scenario, the potential energy of the inflaton dominates throughout the inflationary phase, while continuously sourcing a persistent but subdominant radiation bath with nearly constant temperature above the corresponding Hubble expansion rate~\cite{Berera:1995ie,Berera:1995wh,Berera:1998px}.
 Through these dissipative effects, WI enables a smooth transition of the Universe to a radiation-dominated era without requiring a separate reheating phase.
 The existence of a thermal bath in WI implies that particle species must interact sufficiently to stay thermalized throughout inflation.
 Once such a bath is established, these scattering processes inevitably lead to graviton emission.
 This provides a generic source of a stochastic GW background with distinct features at both high and low frequency regimes that we explore in detail in this work.

 The fundamental mechanism underlying this graviton production involves the constituent particles of the system experiencing acceleration due to collisions and scattering off one another, with the rate of scattering depending on their number density and interactions.
 As a result, the system loses energy through the emission of GWs~\cite{Weinberg:1972kfs}.
 Under ordinary conditions in the current Universe, even a fully thermalized system emits only a small amount of energy into gravitons.
 For reference, the solar gravitational radiation power is $\sim 10^8\,\mathrm{W}$~\cite{Weinberg:1965nx,2024arXiv240718297G}, far below the $\sim 10^{26}$ W of electromagnetic radiation power~\cite{IAUInter-DivisionA-GWorkingGrouponNominalUnitsforStellarPlanetaryAstronomy:2015fjh}.
 In the early Universe, however, when the primordial thermal bath could reach much higher temperatures, this emission can be much larger and manifest as a stochastic GW background.
 There are two regimes for this emission process.
 In the first regime, the case relevant to this paper, there is sufficient time between collisions to prevent interference, and each collision contributes independently to graviton production.
 This leads to the microscopic emission of high-energy (or equivalently, high-frequency) gravitons, with typical momenta $k \sim T$, where $T$ is the temperature of the thermal bath.
-In the second regime, relevant for low-energy graviton emission with $k \ll T$ (not the case in this paper), the system behaves collectively like a fluid and graviton production arises from macroscopic hydrodynamic fluctuations ~\cite{Weinberg:1972kfs, Ghiglieri:2015nfa, Ghiglieri:2020mhm}.
+In the second regime, relevant for low-energy graviton emission with $k \ll T$ (not the case in this paper), the system behaves collectively like a fluid.
+In this regime, graviton production arises from macroscopic hydrodynamic fluctuations ~\cite{Weinberg:1972kfs, Ghiglieri:2015nfa, Ghiglieri:2020mhm}, though this contribution is negligible in the WI context and will not be considered further in this work.

 In this paper, we refer to gravitons emitted from a thermal bath as {\it thermal gravitons}.
 However, this does not imply that the gravitons themselves are thermalized, which would require temperatures near the Planck scale~\cite{Kolb:1990vq}.